 Press the pastry pie dough into a tart pan with removable bottom.
 Dock the dough by pricking it with a fork.
 "Blind" bake for 20 minutes at 375 degrees.
 Remove from oven; set aside to cool.

 Roast the tomatoes as described above, using the garlic and thyme and 2 tablespoons of olive oil.
 Set aside to cool.

 Arrange the roasted sliced tomatoes in the bottom of the baked tart crust.
 Sprinkle the Parmesan cheese evenly over the tomatoes; place dollops of ricotta cheese over the tomatoes.
 Drizzle with remaining 1 tablespoon of olive oil, sprinkle with salt and pepper.
-Place in the 350 degree oven for 15 minutes until the cheese is melted and somewhat browned.
+Place in the 350 degree oven for 15 minutes until the cheese is melted and and the crust is golden brown.
 Cool before serving.